-- (a) The Policy complies with the framework of the PREFERENTIAL PROCUREMENT POLICY FRAMEWORK ACT, 2000 and its purpose is to: - i) Provide for categories of preference in awarding of bids; - ii) Provide for the advancement of persons or categories of persons disadvantaged by unfair discrimination; and - iii) Provide and clarify mechanisms on how the paragraphs 2(a)(i) and (ii) will be implemented.
+- (a) This Policy complies with the PREFERENTIAL PROCUREMENT POLICY FRAMEWORK ACT no. 5 of 2000 and its purpose is to: - i) Provide for categories of preference in awarding of bids; - ii) Provide for the advancement of persons or categories of persons disadvantaged by unfair discrimination; and - iii) Provide and clarify mechanisms on how the paragraphs 2(a)(i) and (ii) will be implemented.